DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2024/Module 0/setup.md

-# Setting up Development Enviroment and Tools
+# Setting up Development Environment and Tools
-This Document sets up everthing to be ready to go for the course Industrial IoT for Digitizaion of Electronic Assests.
-Not everything described here is strictly necessary and you are free to use alternives, however with this setup we can provide the best support and with alternatives you have to figure most parts out on your own.
+This Document sets up everything to be ready to go for the course Industrial IoT for Digitization of Electronic Assets.
+Not everything described here is strictly necessary and you are free to use alternatives, however with this setup we can provide the best support and with alternatives you have to figure most parts out on your own.

-## Development Enviroment
+## Development Environment

 ### Installing WSL2 (only needed if you are using Windows)
 Follow this tutorial to install Windows Subsystem for Linux 2 (WSL2):